Klaus Hoeyer

 Teaching

-I am course manager on Organisation analysis and philosophy of science on the MA in the public health sciences programme.
+I am course manager on Organisation analysis and philosophy of science on the BA in the public health sciences programme and Data and digitalization on the MA programme.
 I also teach topics related to qualitative methods, public health ethics, STS etc. I supervise essays on issues relating to medical STS, health politics, organisation, regulation, and public health ethics.

 Selected publications